chihyangchen/ntu-experiments/modem-utilities/README.md

 ## qc-at.sh
 ### Description:
     at command of the specific module
+	{TOP} variable of PATH of INTERFACE.lock file
 ### Command:
     [bash] qc-at -i [interface] -c [at command]